 Students who are registered with the Center on Disability must inform the instructor by the end of the first week of class if special accommodations are required.
 An accommodation is an adjustment in how a task is achieved, with out compromising the objective, integrity, or essential nature of the course of the program.

-Clinical experience in the Nursing program includes contact with children.
+Clinical experience in the Nursing program includes contact with children and older adults.
 This experience could be in hospitals, schools or other community agencies.
 In order to participate in these experiences, students must obtain a criminal record check and child abuse history clearance prior to entrance into the Nursing program.
 This Nursing program requirement is mandated by the Commonwealth of Pennsylvania per 24 P.S.
 1-111 of the Pennsylvania Public School Code and 23 Pennsylvania C.S.A.
 6355 of the Pennsylvania Child Protective Services Law.
 Any official change or the initiation of any governmental proceeding affecting the information revealed by the required criminal or child abuse background check must be reported immediately to the head of the Nursing program.

 The Professional Nursing law permits the Nursing Board to consider the "moral character of any nursing candidate."
 The Pennsylvania Board of Nursing makes the final determination concerning an applicant's eligibility for R.N. licensure.
 The Pennsylvania Board of Nursing considers any and all prior convictions, including guilty plea, plea of nolo contendere, receiving probation without verdict, accelerated rehabilitative disposition (ARD), or any other disposition (excluding acquittal or dismissal) of any criminal charges, felony or misdemeanor, including DUI/DWI, drug law violations, pending and/or unresolved charges and expunged and juvenile records, when determining whether to allow an applicant to apply for R.N. licensure.